 Welcome.
 Let’s talk.

-I work with my clients to reduce feelings of anxiety, depression, inadequacy, and dissatisfaction by examining where these voices comes from, and why you've been listening to them for so long.
-Together, we can eliminate false narratives about what you "should" be, and instead learn about who you truly are.
+I work with my clients to reduce feelings of anxiety, depression, inadequacy, and dissatisfaction by examining where these messages come from, and why you've been listening to them for so long.
+Together, we can eliminate false narratives about what you "should" be, and instead learn about who you are.

 My clients often tell me that I'm different from other therapists that they've had.
 My style of therapy is directive and collaborative.
 I don't just listen, but I actively engage with you- asking questions, offering strategies, and challenging unhelpful patterns and tendencies.
 My goal is that you leave every session feeling greater clarity and more hopeful about lasting change.
 And if you don't, I want to work with you to figure out why, and how to get you there.